HA-Freak/vlc_play_uhd_iso_with_menu/README.md

-Drag&Drop the ISO onto the batch
+Drag&Drop the ISO or Folder onto the batch

 Tested with: